singer-io/tap-ujet/README.md

     ```
     Pylint test resulted in the following score:
     ```bash
+    TBD LATER
-    Your code has been rated at 9.73/10
+    Your code has been rated at TBD/10
     ```

     To [check the tap](https://github.com/singer-io/singer-tools#singer-check-tap) and verify working: